 Each of the ten award winners receives a $5,000 cash award.
 Jean is donating her cash prize to ANE student scholarships.

 Jean traveled to New York City to participate in a ceremony and reception at The Times Center, hosted by The New York Times on December 9.
-(Read more here to learn about the award and the other recipients.)

 The I Love My Librarian prize recognizes the recipients for service to their communities, schools, and campuses.